tylerbecks/dotfiles/README.md

    a.
 Open each of the `*.otf` files
 1. Open and configure Rectangle
 1. Setup key for Alfred (make sure to deactivate the previous computer's license)
-1. Set up iTerm to load preferences from `$DOTFILES/iterm`.
-Preferences > General > Preferences > Load Preferences from a custom folder or URL.
-Below, set to save changes automatically.